 Small flower doodles are adorable as well.

-Just choose what kind of flower and leaves you want to make, and put your favorite tiny flower doodles combo near bullet journal headers or another bujo element.
+Just choose what kind of flower and leaves you to want to make, and put your favorite tiny flower doodles combo near bullet journal headers or another bujo element.

 Unquestionably, the sunflower theme is one of the most popular bullet journal themes around the summer months.